chrisvwx/pub/covid/README.md

 Francisco Bay area, and in California is shown below.
 The data for Santa Clara County is taken from the
-[county public health department](https://www.sccgov.org/sites/phd/DiseaseInformation/novel-coronavirus/Pages/dashboard.aspx) while the data for the nine counties in the SF Bay area and for California are taken from the NY Times [github repo](https://github.com/nytimes/covid-19-data) of COVID-19 data.
+[county public health department](https://www.sccgov.org/sites/phd/DiseaseInformation/novel-coronavirus/Pages/dashboard.aspx) while the data for the other eight counties in the SF Bay area and for California are taken from the NY Times [github repo](https://github.com/nytimes/covid-19-data) of COVID-19 data.